kubernetes/kubernetes/docs/admin/daemons.md

 ## Caveats

-DaemonSet is part of the experimental API group, so it is not subject to the same compatibility guarantees as objects in the main API.
-It may not be enabled.
-Enable by setting `--runtime-config=experimental/v1alpha1` on the apiserver.
+DaemonSet objects are in the [`extensions` API Group](../api.md#api-groups).
+This API group may or may not be enabled on your cluster.

+DaemonSet objects effectively have [API version `v1alpha1`](../api.md#api-versioning).
+ Alpha objects may change or even be discontinued in future software releases.
+However, due to to a known issue, they may appear as API version `v1beta1` if enabled.